ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 - After it has finished installing, it is wise to take a hyper-v snapshot so that you can roll back to this point if needed
 - Create a non-admin account to use and remove unneeded accounts (e.g. the default ones created for instrument machines).
 You can use `lusrmgr.msc` to access these settings quickly, or click through from the control panel.
   * Add the account as `mdtbuilder`, set a password conforming to STFC password policy and add it to the usual passwords page
+  * Add the ability to remote desktop as this account by adding it to group `Remote Desktop Users`
+- Now log out of the admin account and log back in as unprivileged account
+-